hobediente/eCommerce_A-B_Test/README.md

 Run an A/B test to determine if there is a significant difference in purchases between shoppers who remove items from their cart and shoppers who do not remove items from their cart.

-People behave differently in different environments.
-Unlike when shoppers have carts the grociery store, adding an item to an online shopping cart does not nesscitiate the shopper remove items they no longer wish to purchase, or reach the checkout line at all.
 As the online shopping community continues to grow it becomes increasingly important for marketers to understand consumer behavior in the online environment.
-This study aims to shed light on such behavior for an eCommerce cosmetics shop.
+This study aims to shed light on such behavior for an eCommerce cosmetics shop so marketers can effectively incentivize shoppers to follow through with making purchases.

 <img src="Images/cosmetics_banner.jpg"></img>